 A commercial lease is required any time a business rents a commercial property for the purpose of conducting business from that location.
 Nishank Khanna, chief marketing officer at Clarify Capital, said a commercial lease agreement is a legally binding contract between a landlord and a business tenant.

-"The landlord agrees to rent out business property, which is typically an office space, in exchange for money," Khanna told Business News Daily.
+"The landlord agrees to rent out the business property, which is typically an office space, in exchange for money," Khanna told Business News Daily.
 "Commercial leases typically last from three to five years, creating a long-term relationship between the lessor and lessee."

 Although this may sound very similar to a residential lease, there are some important distinctions between a residential lease and a business lease.
 For one, while both involve a landlord renting space to a tenant in exchange for money, a residential lease cannot be used for business purposes.